fpischedda/hide-cookie-policy-for-firefox/README.md

 Building the extension is quite easy, the only requirement is to have npm installed in the sistem; the procedure is:
-* install jpm with npm install -g jpm
+* install web-ext with: npm install -g web-ext
 * cd in to the extension's directory
-* jpm xpi
+* run: web-ext build

-After these simple steps a new unsigned xpi file will be generated in the extension's directory
+After these simple steps a new unsigned zip file will be generated in the extension's web-ext-artifacts sub directory